 We finished the night with In and Out.
 Yes this burger is EPIC!
 The secret?
 They fry the bun in butter.
 The chips are a let down though.
 Very cardboard-esque.
 Also our Uber driver said if you go on the website they have a secret burger on the menu that you can request at the counter.

 The day had come to finally make the trip down to Indio.
 After picking up the last of my crew from her LAX hotel, I did the drive down, with their navigational help, along with a SAT NAV, and a google offline map.
-Was keen to make sure all bases were covered.
-However, it was a breeze (massively underplaying this)!
-We made sure to make a couple of stops, because driving for more than hour on straight highways can make your eyes funny, and your tummy hungry.
+I was keen to make sure all bases were covered.
+I wouldn’t exactly say the drive was a breeze, as I’m a first-timer on the US highway!
+But we made sure to make a couple of stops, because driving for more than hour on straight highways can make your eyes funny, and your tummy hungry.
 Starbucks drive-thru becomes your bbf!

 We finally made it to Joshua Tree, after a three hour drive.
 We were eager to explore it’s various trails, which became just one trails as it was hitting sunset, and my Starbucks breaks snipped away at time.